 Oracle SYSDATE is one of the most popular functions in Oracle.
-Learn what it does, how to SELECT and INSERT it in this article.
+Learn what it does and how to SELECT and INSERT it in this article.

 Purpose of the Oracle SYSDATE Function